 |1.||Basis of preparation|

-The consolidated and separate financial statements are prepared on the historical cost basis, except that derivative financial instruments, financial instruments held-for-trading and financial instruments classified as available-for-sale are stated at their fair value.
+The consolidated and separate financial statements are prepared on the historical cost basis, other than certain financial instruments, which are valued at their fair value.

 The principal accounting policies set out below apply to both the consolidated and separate financial statements.

-Details of new standards and interpretations not yet effective that may apply to the Group are contained in note 44 to the financial statements.
+Details of new standards and interpretations not yet effective and the expected impact on the Group results are contained in note 44 to the financial statements.

 When the Company has less than a majority of the voting rights of an investee, it considers that it has power over the investee when the voting rights are sufficient to give it the practical ability to direct the relevant activities of the investee unilaterally.
 The Company considers all relevant facts and circumstances in assessing whether or not the Company's voting rights in an investee are sufficient to give it power, including the size of the Company's holding of voting rights relative to the size and dispersion of holdings of the other vote holders; potential voting rights held by the Company, other vote holders or other parties; rights arising from other contractual arrangements; and any additional facts and circumstances that indicate that the Company has, or does not have, the current ability to direct the relevant activities at the time that decisions need to be made, including voting patterns at previous shareholders' meetings.

 The results of subsidiaries acquired or disposed of during the year are included in the consolidated income statement from the date the Company gains control until the date when the Company ceases to control the subsidiary.

 Profit or loss and each component of other comprehensive income are attributed to the owners of the Company and to the non-controlling interests.